Barwon Sewer Aqueduct: History

 Designed in 1912 by Mr E. G. Stone, and constructed from 1913-1915 at a tender cost of £18,450, the Barwon Sewer Aqueduct was described in January 1916 in the Commonwealth Engineer.
 Geelong had recently installed a sewerage scheme in which reinforced concrete was widely used and in which it was necessary to cross the River Barwon and the river flats with the sewer line.
 On the recommendation of Mr R. T. Mackay, Chief Engineer to the Water Works and Sewerage Trust, it was decided to erect an aqueduct.
 Alternative prices in steel and concrete were submitted, the Trust accepting the design and tender of Mr Stone, Engineer for Messrs Stone and Siddeley, Reinforced Concrete Specialists of Sydney, with branches in Tasmania and South Australia (Stone, 1920: 49-51).

 The accepted structure was designed on the cantilever principle to cross the river and its flats, a length of 2,424 feet, with fourteen spans; thirteen were to be 176 feet and one of 136 feet.
 It was stated that one of the advantages was that the movement caused by temperature variations would not impact on the appearance or function of the sewer, which would have a grade of 1 in 2,500, when compared to steel construction.
 The cantilevers were to be splayed, to take account of horizontal wind stresses.
 The pre-cast concrete pipes (ovoid to achieve maximum hydraulic efficiency), in 8 foot lengths, were to be built into the structure.
 Trial bores along the site of the aqueduct showed that rock existed from 5–40 feet below the surface.
 However, reinforced concrete piles were to be used to support the bases of the piers.
 The reinforcement throughout was to be of ordinary commercial steel rods, which were lapped rather than joined into continuous bars.
 The steel rods in the upper booms of the cantilevers were arranged in concentric rings around the longitudinal rods.
 The gaps between each cantilever section were to be spanned by a 40-foot girder section fixed at one end, but free to move at the other.
 An expansion joint was to be provided at each span, its design being similar to that of an ordinary ‘stuffing box’.
 A footpath, acting as a structural form, would be provided throughout the whole length of the structure.
 At the time of its completion it would be considered one of the finest concrete structures in Australia (Stone, 1920: 49-51).

 The Barwon Sewer Aqueduct was commissioned in 1916 and decommissioned in 1972.
 The viaduct and its surroundings were entered in the Historic Buildings Register, Victoria, in 1981.

+In 2026, demolition of the Barwon Sewer Aqueduct was approved by Heritage Victoria on the basis of structural deterioration and associated safety risks.
+The approval included conditions requiring comprehensive documentation of the structure, retention of selected elements where practicable, and the preparation of interpretive material to record its historical significance.